tgcidpl/Shopisko-vanillaJS-bootstrap/README.md

-# Shopisko-vanillaJS
+# Shopisko-vanillaJS-bootstrap
-online shop project with vanillaJS, bootstrap, and vite
+online shop project with vanillaJS and bootstrap